Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of pork rind offers many of the aroma accents complementary to lavender, including porcine and fatty aromas.
-Because the flavour profile of pork rind has many of the of the features that are complementary to lavender, they are likely to pair very well together.
+The flavour profile of lamb chop offers many of the notes complementary to lavender, including fatty and gamey aromas.
+Because the flavour profile of lamb chop has many of the features that are complementary to lavender, they are likely to pair very well together.

-Prominent Flavour Notes Of Pork Rind Are Represented By Longer Bars
+Prominent Flavour Notes Of Lamb Chop Are Represented By Longer Bars

-The chart above shows the unique profile of pork rind across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with lavender.
+The chart above shows the unique profile of lamb chop across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with lavender.

 Linked Flavour Notes

-Looking at the notes that are most strongly associated with the various flavours of lavender, we can identify other ingredients that are likely to pair well.
+Looking at the aromas that are most strongly associated with the various flavours of lavender, we can identify other ingredients that are likely to pair well.

 Lavender's Harmonious Flavours And Complementary Ingredients